-- Coordinator2
+- Neighborhood Coordinator

-- Co-Coordinator2
+- Neighborhood Co-Coordinator

-- Communication
+- Neighborhood Communication Coordinator

+- Neighborhood Training Coordinator

 - Block Captain

 - Active team participant

-1 These positions are specialized.
+These positions are specialized.
 Members are selected on an as needed basis.
 Appointments are made after an interview and with the approval of the NERT Program Coordinator and Advisory Board members.
-Committees are formed Ad hoc 2 NERT members interested in volunteering as neighborhood coordinator or co-coordinator should submit an email request to sffdnert@sfgov.org, so that an interview can be scheduled.
+Committees are formed Ad hoc

+&lt;sup>2 NERT members interested in volunteering as neighborhood coordinator or co-coordinator should submit an email request to sffdnert@sfgov.org so that an interview can be scheduled.